-Now, what is unique about this recipe is that you can make the choices that will work for your family, and ingredients you have on hand, tons of pasta choices, cheese, meats and vegetables, then use the basic instructions to create a wonderful sauce and a great baked pasta meal for dinner.
+Now, what is unique about this recipe is that you can make the choices that will work for your family, and ingredients you have on hand, tons of pasta choices, cheese, meats, and vegetables, then use the basic instructions to create a wonderful sauce and a great baked pasta meal for dinner.

 You can even make a creamier sauce with just a few additions.
 And when choosing the cheese it will “change up the flavor”.
 Asiago was my choice it has a nutty flavor with a hint of sharpness.

 Did you know according to Wikipedia; Asiago /ɑːsiˈɑːɡoʊ/ is an Italian cow’s milk cheese that can assume different textures, according to its aging, from smooth for the fresh Asiago (Asiago Pressato) to a crumbly texture for the aged cheese (Asiago d’allevo), the flavor of which is reminiscent of Parmesan.
-The aged cheese is often grated in salads, soups, pastas, andsauces while the fresh Asiago is sliced to prepare panini or sandwiches; it can also be melted on a variety of dishes and cantaloupe.
+The aged cheese is often grated in salads, soups, pasta, and sauces while the fresh Asiago is sliced to prepare panini or sandwiches; it can also be melted on a variety of dishes and cantaloupe.

 There are so many possibilities, you could use this recipe over and over to create something different.
 I chose the ingredients that are highlighted.
 It was a hit!!

-And for another dinner I would like to add sliced olives, pepperoni and mushrooms.
+And for another dinner, I would like to add sliced olives, pepperoni and mushrooms.

 What other ingredients sound good for your family and what is your favorite cheese of choice?
 And if you would like to print Click Here

 1. Pick a Pasta Preheat the oven to 450 degrees F. Bring a large pot of salted water to a boil; cook 1 pound of pasta (choose from these) until very al dente, 2 or 3 minutes less than the label directs; drain. » Pasta Choices Fusilli Farfalle Cavatappi Rigatoni Large shells Penne Ziti 2.
 Make the Sauce Heat 2 tablespoons olive oil in a large skillet over medium heat.
 Add 4 sliced garlic cloves and a pinch of red pepper flakes; cook until the garlic is golden.
 Crush a 28-ounce can and a 15-ounce can of plum tomatoes into the skillet with your hands; rinse out each can with 1/2 cup water and add the water to the skillet.
 Add 4 large basil sprigs; simmer, uncovered, until sauce is thickened, 15 minutes.
 Discard the basil; season with salt.
 (Alternatively, heat 4 cups prepared tomato sauce.) * See below 3.
 While the sauce simmers, prepare 3 cups meat and/or vegetables (in any combination).
+Like a sauteed zucchini to go with your meal, or a fresh salad with more vegetables.

 »Choose Your Mix-ins Italian sausage, crumbled and cooked Meatballs, cooked and quartered Pepperoni, chopped Rotisserie chicken, shredded Hard-boiled eggs, chopped Roasted red peppers, sliced Frozen artichoke hearts, thawed and chopped Zucchini, sliced and sauteed Mushrooms, sliced and sauteed Asparagus, frozen cooked Eggplant, sliced and sauteed Fennel, sliced and sauteed Spinach, chopped and sauteed Escarole, chopped and sauteed Black or green pitted olives, chopped

 4. Flavor the Sauce Stir one of the following ingredients into your sauce, then add your meat and/or vegetable mix-ins.
-For herb sauce: 1 cup each chopped basil and parsley For creamy sauce: 1 cup fresh ricotta For meat sauce: 3/4 pound pancetta, diced and browned
+For herb sauce: 1 cup each chopped basil and parsley For the creamy sauce: 1 cup fresh ricotta For the meat sauce: 3/4 pound pancetta, diced and browned

 5. Pick Your Cheese Prepare 3 cups melting cheese and 1 cup grating cheese.